soumendrak/website-v2/content/blog/three-powers.md

 # The Three Types of Workplace Power Explained

 Are you looking to increase your influence at work, especially if your authority is limited?
-Understanding the three types of workplace power—role power, relational power, and expertise power—is essential for career advancement and effective leadership.
+Understanding the three types of workplace power; role power, relational power, and expertise power; is essential for career advancement and effective leadership.

 Almost a year ago, I transitioned from an Individual Contributor to a Manager.
 Recently, a team member asked me: "How do I increase my influence on colleagues who aren't my direct reports?"
 This is a common workplace challenge, and my answer boils down to mastering these three forms of power.
 Here, I share practical advice based on my real-world management experience.